MaibornWolff/codecharta/analysis/import/SCMLogParserV2/README.md

 | `number_of_authors`    | number of authors with commits                                                        |
 | `code_churn`           | code churn, i.e. number of additions plus deletions to file                           |

-Additionally the following Edge Metrics are calculated:
+Additionally, the following Edge Metrics are calculated:

 | Metric              | Description                                               |
 | ------------------- | --------------------------------------------------------- |